Risk Factors Dashboard

 24

-From time-to-time in the ordinary course of our business operations, we are subject to litigation, including potential class action and single-plaintiff litigation, arbitration and other legal or regulatory proceedings or claims.
+From time to time in the ordinary course of our business operations, we are subject to litigation, including potential class action and single-plaintiff litigation, arbitration and other legal or regulatory proceedings or claims.
 Litigation to defend ourselves against claims by third parties, or to enforce any rights that we may have against third parties, may be necessary, which could require significant time commitments from our management team and result in substantial costs and diversion of our resources, which may cause an adverse effect on our business, financial condition and revenues.
 We establish accruals for potential liabilities arising from litigation and other legal or regulatory proceedings or claims when potential liabilities are probable, and the amount of the loss can be reasonably estimated based on currently available information.
 We may still incur legal costs for a matter even if we have not accrued a liability.
 In addition, actual losses may be higher than the amount accrued for a certain matter or in the aggregate.
 Any resolution of litigation or other legal or regulatory proceedings as well as claims could adversely affect our business, financial condition, or revenues.

 25